msowers72/Budget-Tracker/README.md

 the connection is re-established.

 ## Usage
-Create new deposits or withdraws transactions.
+Create new deposits or withdraw transactions.
 Transactions, can be created whether the user is online or offline.

 ## Dependencies